Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Introduction

-In this work, we apply the Lee-Yang formalism to interacting fermions.
+In this paper, we apply the Lee-Yang formalism to interacting fermions.
 Specifically, we use it to construct the phase diagram of the interacting fermionic chain in Fig.~\ref{fig:introPlot}(a) using tensor-network calculations of the high cumulants of the order parameter.
-In particular, we are interested in the charge density waves (CDWs) illustrated in Fig.~\ref{fig:introPlot}(b,c,d) that may form if the interactions are strong.
-For each type of CDW, we identify a suitable order parameter, which allows us to implement the Lee-Yang formalism.
-We also exploit symmetries in the system, which directly translate into symmetries of the moment generating function and the position of its zeros, focusing on the occurrence of CDWs in a fermionic chain.
-Our results provide a starting point for applying Lee-Yang formalism to other symmetry-breaking quantum phase transitions in interacting fermionic systems.
+In particular, we are interested in the charge density waves (CDWs) illustrated in Figs.~\ref{fig:introPlot}(b)-\ref{fig:introPlot}(d), which may form if the interactions are strong.
+To implement our Lee-Yang formalism, we extend it in several ways: For each type of CDW, we need to identify a suitable order parameter, which may be non-Hermitian.
+We also exploit symmetries of the system, which directly translate into symmetries of the moment-generating function and the position of its zeros.
+Finally, as we will see, two, three, or four equidistant zeros of the moment generating function may approach the origin of the complex plane, which affects the high cumulants in different ways.
+For that reason, the zeros must be extracted from the high cumulants using different methods, depending on the number of dominant zeros.
+Our results provide a starting point for applying our Lee-Yang formalism to other symmetry-breaking quantum phase transitions in interacting fermionic systems.

-The rest of our work is organized as follows.
+The rest of our paper is organized as follows.
 In Sec.~\ref{sec:models}, we describe the model of an interacting fermionic chain, which will be our main focus.
-In particular, we will investigate the emergence of CDWs due to strong interactions.
+In particular, we will investigate the emergence of CDWs owing to strong interactions.
 In Sec.~\ref{sec:leeYangCorrFerm}, we introduce the general principles of the Lee-Yang formalism.
 This approach allows us to predict phase transitions from the high cumulants of the order parameter, which we evaluate using tensor-network methods.
 In Sec.~\ref{sec:ssh}, we use the formalism to locate phase transitions in the fermionic chain, exploiting the symmetries of the system and the position of the zeros.
 In Sec.~\ref{eq:PDs}, we present the phase diagram of the system.
 Finally, in Sec.~\ref{sec:conclusion}, we state our conclusions.
 Some technical details are presented in the appendices.